YugangW/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_RESOURCE_QUEUE.html.md

 => RESET statement_mem;
 ```

-The `MEMORY_LIMIT` value for all of your resource queues should not exceed the amount of physical memory of a segment host.
+The `MEMORY_QUOTA` value for all of your resource queues should not exceed the amount of physical memory of a segment host.
 If workloads are staggered over multiple queues, memory allocations can be oversubscribed.
 However, queries can be cancelled during execution if the segment host memory limit specified in `gp_vmem_protect_limit` is exceeded.

 For information about `statement_mem`, `max_statement`, and `gp_vmem_protect_limit`, see [Server Configuration Parameters](../config_params/guc_config.html).